 Day 1 : Arrive Chengdu

-Visit the famous Panda Reserve to see these adorable animals being reared in wooded surroundings reminiscent of their natural habitat.
-Later, travel to Leshan to visit the remarkable Grand Buddha, the world’s largest stone-carved Buddhist statue.
-Take a short boat trip to view the statue.
-The Buddha has been stone-carved into the side of Lingyun Mountain, which began in 713AD and was completed in 803AD.
-Later, return to Chengdu.
-(B,L)
+Visit the famous Panda Conservation Center to see the pandas being reared in surroundings reminiscent of their natural habitat.
+Travel to Leshan to visit the remarkable Grand Buddha, the world’s largest stone carved Buddhist statue before returning to Chengdu.
+(B.L)

 Dates and Prices